top of page

 Microlocs sizing tool: what size does it measure?

-Using a microlocs sizing tool allows you to test spacing before committing to an entire install, which is especially helpful during microlocs consultation.
+Using a sizing guide allows you to test spacing before committing to a full installation.
+This is especially helpful during a microlocs consultation, where the stylist can evaluate scalp visibility, expected loc count, and maintenance expectations.

 Using a Microlocs Sizing Tool for Maintenance and Retightening